What should I do if the Secure Exchanges tab no longer appears in the Outlook ribbon?

 The Secure Exchanges ribbon in Outlook groups together various options and shortcuts related to email security and your license: You can use the drop-down list below to learn more about each category (Status, Envelope, Chat, etc.) "Status" section ...

-Send a secure, confidential email from Outlook
+How do I send a secure, confidential email from Outlook?

 This article explains how to send a secure email with Secure Exchanges in Microsoft Outlook, as well as the options available before sending.
 Prerequisites: Secure Exchanges must be installed and enabled in Outlook.
 When Secure Exchanges is correctly ...